MeansMarkus/MoviePicker/README.md

 The Movie Recommendation System provides movie suggestions using two main approaches:
 1. **Content-Based Filtering**: This method suggests movies similar to the ones the user has rated highly, using metadata such as genres, actors, and ratings.
 2. **Collaborative Filtering**: This method recommends movies based on the preferences of similar users (user-item interactions).
-3. **Hybrid Approach**: A combination of both content-based and collaborative filtering to provide more accurate recommendations.

 The system can recommend movies that are enjoyable for a group of users based on their collective movie preferences, including genre, actors, and ratings.